nyorain/vil/docs/own/workstack.md

   [x] Now write a simple test just creating an instance and device with vil and the validation layer.
 And check that we can execute that on CI as well
-	- write test for creating ds, updating it with imageView, destroying imageView and then using ds in submission (might need partially_bound or something I guess)
+	- [ ] write test for creating ds, updating it with imageView, destroying imageView and then using ds in submission (might need partially_bound or something I guess)
 - [x] rename main branch to main
-- [x] make ThreadContext alloc and CommandRecord alloc consistent
-	- [ ] we probably also don't want to really free the blocks.
-Just return them.
+- [ ] Don't always alloc/free in LinAllocator.
       Enable our global memory block cache thingy?
-	  Allow LinAllocator to take parent memory resource.
-	- [x] Also clean up CommandRecord alloc in general.
-Messy with all those overloads for CommandBuffer
-	- Maybe we can reuse code?
-The allocators are fairly similar

 - look into found doom performance hotpaths
 	- Get rid of getAnnotate in command buffer end.
 Find clean solution for the problem/improve UI flickering for changing records